The Great Lakes Boatbuilding School

-The Les Cheneaux islands are a group of 36 small islands, some inhabited during the summer months, along a 12-mile stretch of the southeastern shoreline on the Upper Peninsula of Michigan about 30 miles northeast of the Straits of Mackinac.
-Les Cheneaux is French for ‘the Channels’ which describe the extensive system of channels in and around the islands which make it a popular resort destination for boating and kayaking.
+The Les Cheneaux Islands are a group of 36 small islands, some inhabited during the summer months, along a 12-mile stretch of the southeastern shoreline on the Upper Peninsula of Michigan about 30 miles northeast of the Straits of Mackinac.
+Les Cheneaux is French for “the Channels” which describes the extensive system of channels in and around the islands which make it a popular resort destination for boating and kayaking.
 Cedarville and its neighbor three miles to the west, Hessel, are small mainland communities that provide marina, lodging, restaurant, camping and shopping amenities to both summer and year-round residents.
 It’s a beautiful and historic setting to build what has become the only accredited boat school in Michigan.

 The Great Lakes Boat Building School teaches and inspires students in the art and craft of traditional and contemporary wooden boat building, which prepares them for productive and rewarding careers in the marine trades.
 We strive to contribute to the growth of each student as a person and as a craftsman to impart an appreciation of the maritime heritage of the Great Lakes and North America.